EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 Now that each of the micro:bit computers have been coded and connected, its time to test your work.<br>
 Extensions:
 * Are the results as you expected?
 How could you improve your system?
-* How could you expand the network to include more devices?
+* How could you expand the network to include more devices and triggers that interact with each other?
 * Could you use variables to control multiple radio groups?
 * Could you use an internet connection to control remote devices?